Fahd-Har/CW2025/README.md

     - Initialize game clock as an enhancement for gaming experience.
     - Clock timer plays as long the game runs and stops when player pauses or game over.

+- **CountClearedRows** Path: src/main/java/com/comp2042/model/logic/CountClearedRows.java
+    - Count the number of lines removed throughout the game as an enhancement for gaming experience.

 ## Modified Java Classes
 ### File Refactoring